qipe-nlab/qcodes_drivers/README.md

 - Plot data using https://github.com/toolsforexperiments/plottr

+- To use HVI_Trigger, there must be an AWG in slot #2 of the PXI chassis

 ## Other places to look for instrument drivers

 - Drivers in https://github.com/QCoDeS/Qcodes/tree/master/qcodes/instrument_drivers already come with QCoDeS: